ContactShaanKhan/RychlyAPI/README.md

 1. Create examples to demonstrate how it is used

 ## Dependencies
+1. python 3.10
-1. fastapi
+2. fastapi
-2. uvicorn - for logging
+3. uvicorn - for logging

 ## Fun Facts